SoniyaMG/Cross-Language-Clone-Detection-Threat-to-Validity/README.md

 7. Finally, we evaluated the previusly trained code clone detection weights with our small dataset

-Below are the step by stepcommands in linkux (macOS) to evalute the model for the new dataset.
+Below are the step by step commands in linux (macOS) to evalute the model for the new dataset.

 ### 0. Environment setup